All Products

 For other applications that are connected to a Hologres instance, we recommend that you explicitly specify the application_name field in the connection string.

-The type of the application that initiates the query.
+The type of the query application.

 engine_type